donn/Phi/Readme.md

 * A POSIX environment
 * A C++17 compiler that supports **standard** C++17
     * No GCC or Clang specific extensions are used.
 Any used by accident are a bug we are interested in fixing.
+    * We still recommend Clang + LLDB for debugging.
 * Git
 * Make
 * GNU Bison